comrade-coop/apocryph/spec/ARCHITECTURE.md

 Much of the architecture of Trusted Pods revolves around two key pieces, the "Publisher Client" and the "Provider Client".
 A publisher is a buyer in the Trusted Pods network seeking to provision their pod/container on the network.
 A provider is a seller seeking to offer their hardware for rent.

 The planned version of Trusted Pods takes care of matching the two and provisioning the pod on a specific target provider.
 While it offers a way to manually pick a provider, it defaults to automatically picking one for the user.
 However, it does not take care of operational issues that might subsequently arise; specifically, it does not take care of rescheduling pods when a provider becomes unavailable nor does it make any guarantees about uptime or availability of data—those will be handled in later versions.
+Such concerns are kept track of in the [backlog](BACKLOG.md).

 ## Bird's-eye view